-Creating a child custody arrangement that works for everyone can be quite a challenge, especially when you want to stop your child from seeing their other parent.
+Creating a child custody arrangement that works for everyone can be quite a challenge, especially in scenarios where you may want or need to stop your child from seeing their other parent.

-If your goal is to keep your child’s other parent from seeing them, there are certain ways to go about it to avoid legal repercussions.
+If you feel the other parent is a danger to your child and wish to keep your child’s other parent from seeing them, there are certain ways to go about it to avoid legal repercussions.
 A skilled child custody lawyer can help you.

 Generally, You Cannot Stop a Child from Seeing Their Other Parent